The Voice – Norges beste stemme: Season 2 (2013)

 Due to the success of the inaugural season, a second season was announced for 2013.
 Sondre Lerche is the only judge returning from the inaugural 2012 season.
-All other three judges Hanne Sørvaag, Yosef Wolde-Mariam and Magne Furuholmen was replaced by singer and songwriter Espen Lind, singer and former Aqua member Lene Nystrøm and rapper and music producer Tommy Tee.
+All other three judges Hanne Sørvaag, Yosef Wolde-Mariam, and Magne Furuholmen were replaced by singer and songwriter Espen Lind, singer and former Aqua member Lene Nystrøm, and rapper and music producer Tommy Tee.
 Knut Marius from team Lene Nystrøm won the season.